eficode-academy/docker-katas/labs/7-building-an-image.md

 Try to move the two `COPY` commands before for the `RUN` and build again to see it taking the cached layers instead of making new ones.

-Now that you are familiar with making a Dockerfile, building it and running it, let us head over to [exercise 5](./5.md) to learn a little more about images and sharing of Dockerfiles.

 ## Every layer can be a container

 As stated above, all FROM, RUN, ADD, COPY, CMD and EXPOSE will create a new layer in your image, and therefore also be an image of their own.